cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 1' AND 1=1 –
           1' AND 1=2 --
 'OR' 1=1 --
 2. Execution Process:
-o	Payloads were injected into the input field expecting a user ID, if the payload returned a result (e.g., 1' AND 1=1 --), it confirmed that the SQL query was valid , but if no result was returned (e.g., 1' AND 1=2 --), it confirmed the query evaluated to false.
+-  Payloads were injected into the input field expecting a user ID, if the payload returned a result (e.g., 1' AND 1=1 --), it confirmed that the SQL query was valid , but if no result was returned (e.g., 1' AND 1=2 --), it confirmed the query evaluated to false.
-o	This behavior confirmed a boolean-based blind SQL injection vulnerability.
+- This behavior confirmed a boolean-based blind SQL injection vulnerability.

-Figure 5: A Screenshot of SQLi blind interface, showing the users record via
- ‘OR’ 1=1 -- payload

-Figure 6: A Screenshot of SQLi blind interface, showing the users record via 1’ AND 1=1 -- payload
+## Result:

-## Result: o Application responses varied depending on logical conditions. o Although no data was directly visible, the backend logic could be manipulated.
+- Application responses varied depending on logical conditions.
+- Although no data was directly visible, the backend logic could be manipulated.
-o	This allowed the inference of database structure and behavior.
+- This allowed the inference of database structure and behavior.

- Impact:
+## Impact:
 •	Information Disclosure: Attackers can extract sensitive information by exploiting query logic.
 •	Authentication Bypass: If used on login fields, it may lead to unauthorized access.
 •	Database Enumeration: Slowly determine table names, columns, and data values.